Employability in the Faculty of Arts and Humanities

 Helping you fulfil your career aspirations is central to everything we do in the Faculty of Arts and Humanities.
 We understand that in a competitive job market it’s not enough just to graduate – you need to graduate with applicable knowledge of your field, access to a network of industry connections and experience in the world of work.
-On all those fronts, Stirling is hard to beat, with over 97% of University of Stirling undergraduate leavers in employment or further study within six months of graduating.
-(HESA DLHE 2016/2017)
+On all those fronts, Stirling is hard to beat, with 93% of our graduates in employment or further study fifteen months after graduation (Graduate Outcomes Survey 2021, HESA).

 Arts and Humanities qualifications open up a wealth of job opportunities.
 According to a British Council study, over 50% of professional leaders in 30 countries studied humanities or social sciences at university (British Council, 2015).
 A degree in Arts and Humanities will help you to become more culturally aware, adaptable, understanding of multiple viewpoints and creative in how you solve problems – all skills that are highly prized by employers.